guptaviha/libre.ink/README.md

  - [ ] Edit Markdown intro in placeholder - Karan
  - [ ] Increase default text size for editor - Karan
  - [ ] Url shortening icon with a popup text field that pops up and is precopied
- - [ ] Add Reader-mode button to hide other floating btns
  - [x] Buy me a boba button

 ### Feature List - Later